ibis-project/ibis/README.md

 Most Python dataframes are tightly coupled to their execution engine.
 And many databases only support SQL, with no Python API.
 Ibis solves this problem by providing a common API for data manipulation in Python, and compiling that API into the backend’s native language.
 This means you can learn a single API and use it across any supported backend (execution engine).

-Ibis supports three types of backend:
+Ibis broadly supports two types of backend:

 1. SQL-generating backends
-2. Expression-generating backends
-3. Naïve execution backends
+3. DataFrame-generating backends

 ![Ibis backend types](docs/images/backends.png)